The University of Edinburgh – College of Medicine and Veterinary Medicine

 Why Edinburgh?

-As one of the top 25 universities in the world (QS World University Rankings 2024), the University of Edinburgh has a strong historic and trusted reputation in academic surgery and online surgical education.
+The University of Edinburgh has a strong historical and trusted reputation in academic surgery and online surgical education.
 The BJS Foundation has a unique international reputation in surgical editing and publishing.
-The Certificate Programme makes use of the strong synergies between both parties, ensuring that teaching insights and material are contemporary and at the cutting edge of academic surgical and clinical practice.
+This programme leverages the strong synergies between both parties, ensuring that teaching insights and materials are contemporary and at the cutting edge of academic and clinical practice.

 Postgraduate Professional Development (PPD)